pagerinc/composer/README.md

 # composer
 It's dangerous to go alone!
-Here's a reliable `docker-compose` for your local env setup to help you on your Backend adventure.
+Here's a reliable `docker-compose` to help you on your Backend adventures.

 ![zelda-nyan](http://i1.kym-cdn.com/photos/images/original/000/402/521/a01.png "something something")